Organized Crime, Blue-collar Crime, Pink-collar

 crime as it potentially affects the financial performance of commercial organisations in

-the government, said Deputy Inspector-General of Police Tan Sri Ismail Omar.
+the country.
+Deputy Inspector-General of Police Tan Sri Ismail Omar said white collar

-He said white collar crime or economic crime could take different forms, including
+crime or economic crime could take different forms, including bribery, cyber crime, asset

 Specifying a Trajectory of Punctuated Situational Offending

-Noticeably lacking in the study of life course criminology, however, is any recognition of
+Abstract: Noticeably lacking in the study of life course criminology, however, is any

-white-collar offenders.
-The typical whitecollar offender greatly differs from the typical
+recognition of white-collar offenders.
+The typical white-collar offender greatly differs

-street offender and does not appear to fit into the proposed explanations of life course
+from the typical street offender and does not appear to fit into the proposed explanations

-offending patterns.
-Recently, some scholars have applied the techniques and terminology of
+of life course offending patterns.
+Some scholars have applied the techniques and

-the criminal career perspective to white-collar offending.
-This article reviews the
+terminology of the criminal career perspective to white-collar offending.
+Article reviews

-current state of developmental theories as they apply to life course offending patterns,
+the current state of developmental theories as they apply to life course offending

-summarizes what is known about the intersection of white-collar crime and criminal
+patterns, summarizes what is known about the intersection of white-collar crime and

-careers, and suggests ways in which the current theoretical understandings of crime over
+criminal careers, and suggests ways in which the current theoretical understandings of

 On the Moral Structure of White-Collar Crime

-White-collar crime has long presented a puzzle for, or a challenge to, theorists of the
+Abstract: White-collar crime has long presented a puzzle for, or a challenge to, theorists

-criminal law.
-Indeed, it might be more accurate to say that it presents at least two sorts
+of the criminal law.
+Indeed, it might be more accurate to say that it presents at least

-of puzzles.
-Some white-collar offenses are puzzling through and through: we are perplexed
+two sorts of puzzles.
+Some white-collar offenses are puzzling through and through: we are

-about why the conduct at the core of the offense is criminalized in the first place.
+perplexed about why the conduct at the core of the offense is criminalized in the first

 This review essay critically examines Stuart Green's attempt to resolve these puzzles in